Stories

 Top Alexander always took boxing gloves when we deployed.
 If we had a break after an exercise, we boxed, and Top always paired me with Steve Fiscus.
 Steve was a natural athlete; I could never lay a glove on him.
 He won every time.

-My 2IC and buddy in 1st Section Scouts, Brett Niles, and I decided we'd have a slapping contest at a range.
+My 2IC and buddy in 1st Section Scouts, Brett Niles, and I decided to have a slapping contest at a range.
 He went first.
 His slap spun me around and brought tears to my eyes.
 I returned the favor.
 We quit.

 Mitch Pigg and I played a game we called "Not Tonight, Kato."
 Like Kato and Clouseau in the Pink Panther movies, when we spotted the other coming around a building or down a hallway, we would hide and ambush each other.
 The wrestling match usually ended with Mitch tying me into a pretzel.
 The boy was strong.